allegro/typescript-strict-plugin/README.md

 ```
 All files contained in those paths will be strictly checked.
 Yay!

-To add argv tool to your build time you can add a script to scripts list in package.json
+To add cli tool to your build time you can add a script to scripts list in package.json
 ```json
 {
   "scripts": {